hpcgarage/spatter/README.md

 With this benchmark, we aim to characterize the performance of memory systems in a novel way.
 We want to be able to make comparisons across architectures about how well data can be rearranged, and we want to be able to use benchmark results to predict the runtimes of sparse algorithms on these various architectures.
 We will use these results to predict the impact of new memory access primitives.

 ### Kernels
-Spatter supports the following primitives.
+Spatter supports the following primitives:

 Scatter:
     `A[j[:]] = B[:]`